Labor Day 2023: What’s open and closed on the September 4 holiday – KION546

 Retailers

-Those who need to run into the grocery store will be in luck.
+Those who need to run to the grocery store will mostly be in luck.
 Major retailers such as Walmart (WMT), Target (CBDY) and Kroger (KR) will be operating as normal.

 Most Walgreens and CVS (CVS) stores will be open during normal hours as well.
 CVS (CVS) said to call ahead to local stores as some pharmacy hours may be reduced, and other locations could be closed.